 Property Management and Accounting Software Fees

-Our property management and accounting software cost is $50 per user per month.
-Since a full-time property manager should be able to manage about 100 units, this equates to about $.50 per unit per month.
-Our franchises' rental vacancies can be automatically posted to 20-30 different rental vacancy websites, such as HotPads.com.
+Our property management and accounting software cost is $250 for the first user per month and $65/month for each additional user.
+Since a full-time property manager should be able to manage about 100 units, this equates to about $2.50 per unit per month.
+Our franchises' rental vacancies can be automatically posted to 20-30 different rental vacancy websites, such as Zillow.com.
 The cost for this feed is a flat $30 per month for each franchise, and this is a major marketing resource for placing new tenants.

 Bookkeeping Assistance Program

-Our Bookkeeping Assistance Program is free for the first six months and $125 per month for the next 12 months.
+Our Bookkeeping Assistance Program is $12 per unit.
 The Bookkeeping Assistance Program allows our franchise owners to focus on growing their businesses rather than hassling with the accounting, which can be extremely time consuming.

 Website, Email, and Learning Center

 Each franchise receives one of our standard websites at no additional charge.
 For ongoing website hosting, e-mail hosting, and access to our online learning center, the cost is $45 per month.

 Most of our franchises start with the franchise owner growing the business full-time and with a part-time receptionist as support.
 When the franchise grows to 60-100 units under management, then those units are delegated to a property manager while the franchise owner focuses on growing the business.
 Salary expenses are kept low and only increased as revenue builds.